 comScore’s data indicates that Christmas Day saw a dramatic increase in purchases of digital content and subscriptions, a retail category that includes digital downloads of music, TV, movies, e-books, and applications.
 Whereas on an average day during the 2011 holiday season-to-date, digital content and subscriptions accounted for 2.8% of retail e-commerce sales, on Christmas Day the category accounted for more than 20% of sales.

 According to December 2011 analysis from Flurry, nearly a quarter of a billion application downloads occurred on Christmas Day 2011, more than double any other day in the history of iOS and Android devices, save for the previous day, which delivered roughly 150 million downloads.

 About the Data: The dataset examined by Kenshoo represents more than 25 billion total search advertising impressions, nearly 300 million clicks and over 7 million online sales transactions.

-Topics: Analytics & Automated, Brand Metrics, Connected Device Comparisons, Financial Services, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Paid Search, Retail & E-Commerce, Social Media, Technology
+Topics: Analytics & Automated, Brand Metrics, Connected Device Comparisons, Data-driven, Financial Services, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Paid Search, Retail & E-Commerce, Social Media, Technology